World First International Money Transfers

 - Provide your recipient’s name, address and contact details.
 For some transfers you have to supply their bank account information as well.

 - Enter the amount you want to send.
 Complete your transaction and save your tracking or receipt number to follow up on the progress of your transfer.

 Tips for picking up cash in Denmark

-- Don’t publicise the fact that you have just picked up a large amount of money
+- Don’t publicisz the fact that you have just picked up a large amount of money.

-- Don’t carry large sums of money on our person — deposit them with a bank as soon as you can
+- Don’t carry large sums of money on your person — deposit it in your bank account as soon as you can.